bhklab/handbook/docs/General/Communications/slack.md

     ??? tip "Slack Shortcut for Links"
         Cmd/Ctrl + Shift + U will open the "Add Link" menu.

-**Additional Requirements**
+!!! info "**Additional Requirements - Threads**"

-- If the publication you link has restricted access reply to your post *in a thread* with a pdf of the paper attached.
+    - If the publication you link has restricted access, reply to your post *in a thread* with a PDF of the paper attached.

-- If you want to comment on or discuss a paper posted by a lab member respond *in the thread*.
+    - If you want to comment on or discuss a paper posted by a lab member, respond *in a thread*.
 We want to keep the channel as just a list of publications to the extent possible.

 ### Conferences And Workshops